hoppscotch/hoppscotch/README.md

 _Proxy is hosted by ApolloTV - [Privacy policy](https://apollotv.xyz/legal)_

-📜 **Pre-Request Scripts β**: Snippets of code associated with a request that are executed before the request is sent.
+📜 **Pre-Request Scripts**: Snippets of code associated with a request that are executed before the request is sent.

 **Use-cases:**
  - Including the timestamp in the request headers
  - Sending a random alphanumeric string in the URL parameters

-_Pre-Request Scripts is an experimental feature and is in Public Beta testing_

 _Requests with Pre-Request Scripts are indicated in History entries_